Extras

 First Period - The match consists of three (3) two-minute periods.
 At the beginning of the first period, both wrestlers start in the neutral position.
 This means that both are standing, and neither wrestler is in control of the other one.

 Third Period - The wrestler who did not make the choice at the beginning of the second period chooses at the beginning of the third.
 This wrestler can choose top, bottom, or neutral (standing) only.
-Since the third period is the last period of regulation, there is nothing to defer.
+Since the third period is the last period of regulation, it is not possible to defer.

 First Overtime (if necessary) - If the match is tied at the end of the third period, overtime will be needed to resolve the match.
 There are no ties.
 At the beginning of the first overtime, both wrestlers will begin in the neutral (standing) position.
 They will wrestle with one minute on the clock.
-The match ends when either wrestler scores a point (or if one wrestler immediately takes the opponent's back to the mat after a takedown and gains a pinfall).
-The winning wrestler will be the wrestler who gains the point (or pinfall).
+The winning wrestler will be the wrestler who gains the first point (or pinfall).
 The bout ends immediately at this point.
 This is called sudden victory.
+In cases where a takedown immediately exposes the opponent's back, the referee will wait to see if the wrestler can secure a fall before declaring him the winner.

 Second Overtime (if necessary) - If neither wrestler scores a point in the first overtime, then a second overtime is needed.
 Second overtime consists of two 30-second periods.
-These periods are mandatory and must be wrestled (unless a wrestler wins the match via pinfall).
+These periods are mandatory and must be wrestled (unless a wrestler wins the match via pinfall, disqualification, or default).
 The second overtime does not take place under sudden victory rules.
 The referee tosses the disk and awards first choice to one of the wrestlers.
 This wrestler must choose top, bottom, or defer.
 Neutral cannot be chosen.
 The first 30-second period will take place under the chosen starting position.
 Points may or may not be scored.
 Regardless of points scored, there will be a second 30-second period.
 In the second 30-second period, the other wrestler must choose top or bottom.
-Again, the 30-second period will be wrestled to its conclusion regardless of points scored (unless a pinfall takes place).
+Again, the 30-second period will be wrestled to its conclusion regardless of points scored (unless a pinfall, disqualification, or default takes place).
 The wrestler who has more points at the end of both 30-second periods is declared the winner.

 Third Overtime (if necessary) - If the score is tied after the second overtime, then the third, and final, overtime is needed.
 The wrestler that scored the first point in the match gets to make the choice of starting position.
 The wrestler can choose top or bottom.
-The wrestler that scores the first point during the 30-second period will be declared the winner.
+The wrestler that scores the first point during the 30-second period will be declared the winner (for example, the top wrestler earns near fall points or the bottom wrestler earns an escape).
 If there is no scoring during the 30-second period, then the top wrestler will be declared the winner.
+In this case, the referee will award the top wrestler one point and the victory.

 Dual Meet Scoring: